sohamkamani/javascript-design-patterns-for-humans/README.md

 //      If bank can't pay then paypal
 //      If paypal can't pay then bit coin

-bank = new Bank(100)          // Bank with balance 100
+const bank = new Bank(100)          // Bank with balance 100
-paypal = new Paypal(200)      // Paypal with balance 200
+const paypal = new Paypal(200)      // Paypal with balance 200
-bitcoin = new Bitcoin(300)    // Bitcoin with balance 300
+const bitcoin = new Bitcoin(300)    // Bitcoin with balance 300

 bank.setNext(paypal)
 paypal.setNext(bitcoin)